Night/life

 Still from “Night Litany”, experimental short.
 Part of the Black Nocturnal series.
 2021.

-Taking the night as metaphor and methodology, Black Nocturnal as a series of experimental shorts, explores epistemologies of the dark entangled with logics of surveillance and criminalization in the afterlives of slavery and colonialism in Lagos.
+Taking the night as metaphor and methodology, the experimental shorts series, black nocturnal, explores epistemologies of the dark entangled with logics of surveillance and criminalization in places like Johannesburg, Boston and Lagos.
 Via an aesthetic of fragments, obliqueness and underexposure, this series refuses the violence of visualization, and asks what ways of seeing, knowing, and being might emerge from engagements with dark matters.

-Works within the series:
+Works within the film series:

-Night Litany B, 2021, 9’, digital
+• Night Litany B, 2021, 9’, digital

-Lantern Laws, 2022, 9’, 16mm
+• Lantern Laws, 2022, 9’, 16mm

-Frenzies, in post-production, 16mm
+• Frenzies, in post-production, 16mm

-Exposure, 2022, 14’, digital, surveillance footage, 16mm
+• Exposure, 2022, 14’, digital, surveillance footage, 16mm

-On the Ocean Black night, 2023, 11’, 16mm, digital
+• On the Ocean Black night, 2023, 11’, 16mm, digital